Download (PDF: 848 KB)

 A company seeking a loan under one of these programs should contact an insured depository institution or other eligible lender and ask for a Main Street Loan application.
 The Fed establishes the minimum requirements for the program.
 The lender will underwrite the loan according to its internal standards and take action to determine whether to grant the loan by asking for additional documentation, potentially reducing the amount of the loan, requiring that collateral be posted to secure the loan, or declining to make the loan altogether, even if all of the requirements established by the Fed are met.

 4. What is the Interest Rate and Payment Terms?

 The interest rate is LIBOR plus 3 percent.
-No payment is required during the first year.
-The New Loan program requires straight line amortization over the following three years.
-The Priority Loan and Expanded Loan have a balloon payment equal to 70 percent of the original loan at the end of the fourth year.
+No payment on principal and interest is required during the first year.
+No payment of principal is required during the second year, but interest payments are required.
+All three loan programs have a delayed amortization schedule with a balloon payment of 70 percent of the original loan at the end of the fifth year.

 5. Do I Need to Retain Employees?

 There is no requirement to retain employees, but eligible businesses should make “commercially reasonable” efforts to maintain payroll and retain employees, while the Main Street Loan is outstanding.

 Various other conditions apply to obtain the loan.
 Most significantly, you cannot prepay any other loan or cancel or reduce any line of credit.
 However, credit cards may be paid down, maturing debt may be refinanced, and additional debt may be taken on in the normal course of business.
 An existing debt with a mandatory payment due may be paid.
 A business may not have more than one type of Main Street Lending program.
 The receipt of an SBA Paycheck Protection Program (PPP) Loan is not disqualifying.
 The business must comply with restrictions on executive compensation, share buybacks, payment of dividends, and certain conflict of interest rules.
 (See Borrower Certifications and Permissible Loan Repayments below.)